Setting the rules for controlling Superintelligence

 Stephen Hawking, the renowned physicist, and who was one of the most alarmed people among the scientists regarding the risks posed by Superintelligence said that “if Superintelligence isn’t the best thing to ever happen to us, it will probably be the worst”.

 That’s why people like Nick Bostrom, one of the top experts on Superintelligence, think we need to invent some controlling methods to minimize the risk of Artificial General Intelligence (AGI) going terribly wrong.
 He defines these methods in his book “Superintelligence” (Bostrom, 2014).
 For our purpose I will try to provide a layman’s description of what it really means and what are the consequences for controlling the risks emerging from Superintelligence.
-The most important point is that these controlling methods must be in place before Superintelligence arrives, i.e. latest in the next decade.
+The most important point is that these controlling methods must be in place before Superintelligence arrives, i.e. latest in this decade.

 Nick Bostrom identifies the ‘control problem’ as the ‘principal-agent’ problem, a well-known subject in economic and regulatory theory.
 The problem can be looked from two perspectives: